symbolicdata/symbolicdata.github.io/TestSets.markdown

 See

+-   the old data [TestSets Knowledge Base](http://symbolicdata.org/RDFData/TestSets.ttl) and as [Linked Data](http://symbolicdata.org/Data/TestSets/),
--   the TestSets Knowledge Base [for download](http://symbolicdata.org/RDFData/TestSets.ttl) and as [Linked Data](http://symbolicdata.org/Data/TestSets/)
+-   the new data (draft) [TestSets Knowledge Base](http://symbolicdata.org/Drafts/MoreTestSets.ttl) and as [Linked Data](http://symbolicdata.org/Data/MoreTestSets/),
+-   the [XML Resources](http://symbolicdata.org/XMLResources/TestSets) of type [TestSets](http://symbolicdata.org/XMLResources/TestSets.xsd) (old format) in the repository,
--   the XML Resources of type [TestSets](http://symbolicdata.org/XMLResources/TestSets) in the repository and
+-   the [OtherResources](http://symbolicdata.org/OtherResources/TestSets) in Normaliz format (new format) in the repository and
 -   [TestSets.Ontology](TestSets.Ontology "wikilink") - an informal description of the Ontology of the Free Algebra Knowledge Base developed so far.